What do you need help with?

 Why the need for overcollaterization and a Final Reserve?▾

-There are three levels of backing for stablecoin loans.
+There are three levels of volatility protection for Vigor loans.
 Borrowers over collateralized their loans protecting against normal volatility.
 Insurers post tokens as insurance assets which provide further backing against price jump risk.
-The final reserve provides a third layer of backing in case the insurance pool depletes, and is more formally described as the buffer that covers stress losses or model risk.
+The final reserve provides a third layer of volatility protection in case the insurance pool depletes, and is more formally described as the buffer that covers stress losses or model risk.

 How is my collateral secured?▾